BiologyTools/Bio/README.md

 # BioImage Library

 A .NET Library for opening various microscopy imaging formats.
 Supports all bioformats supported images like .TIF, .CZI etc. Includes tools for changing channel minimum & maximum values, for changing range of Z-Slices & timeline.
 Also allows setting timer speed for playback of slices, channels, & timeframes.
 Uses AForge library for image processing.
 Allows editing & saving ROI's and exporting ROI's to CSV files as well as importing ROI's from CSV files.
 Also allows exporting ROI's from a folder of images allowing easy analysis of ROI's from multiple images.
-Also calculates & exports bounding boxes of ROI's which provides useful data for analysis.
+As well as calculates & exports bounding boxes of ROI's which provides useful data for analysis.

 Example usage.